embatbr/appletini/README.md

 1. Create a retail system
     - Database with products descriptions and shopping transactions
-    - Receives a buy order (when the shopping cart) is finished
+    - Receives a buy order (when the shopping cart) is finishedside.
     - Calculates the price and return
 2. Insert the promotions
     - Calculates the rewards for each promotion